-If you want to get into mind space of the interviewers try to talk about their interest and make the conversation interesting and exciting.
-You should do some research about interviewers in advance to know more about their interest and behaviours.
+If you want to get into the mind space of the interviewers try to talk about their interests and make the conversation interesting and exciting.
+You should do some research about interviewers in advance to know more about their interests and behaviors.
 You even look on social media profiles to get and understand the psyche of the interviewer.
-Suppose one of the interviewers is interests in football, then you can frame some answers which can relate to football and the game.
-This way you can be recalled by the interviewer easily when they would be finalizing selected candidates list.
+Suppose one of the interviewers is interested in football, then you can frame some answers which can relate to football and the game.
+This way you can be recalled by the interviewer easily when they would be finalizing the selected candidate’s list.

 Of course, you’re there to demonstrate that you’d be a great fit for the company.
 So, any time you can show that you have an interest and high level of engagement in what that organization has going on, that’s a win for you.

-It is necessary for you to do some research about latest news for the company or the sector in which company is operating.
+You must do some research about the latest news for the company or the sector in which the company is operating.
 Suppose you read about some awards the company has received recently or the funds they have raised or maybe they have diversified in some new segments and try to bring this information during interview conversation to let interviewers know that you are well aware of the company and it will show your genuine interest towards the job and for the company.

 - Ask Questions:

-Most of the time interviewers offer you to ask questions before they conclude the session.
-This is the good time to earn extra marks or impress the interviewers.
+Most of the time interviewers offer to ask questions before they conclude the session.
+This is a good time to earn extra marks or impress the interviewers.
 Never waste this opportunity and ask some questions relevant to the company or the sector or the job profile you have been interviewed for.
-If by any chance you haven’t talked about the company latest news as mentioned in point 3 , try to frame some questions based on the recent news of the company and show the interviewer that you have ready about company and very much aware of the latest news.
+If by any chance you haven’t talked about the company’s latest news as mentioned in point 3, try to frame some questions based on the recent news of the company and show the interviewer that you have ready about the company and are very much aware of the latest news.

 It can be strange to think about preparing for these Interview Tips.
 But, when you’re at a job interview, every single second is an opportunity to make a positive impression and get yourself one step closer to actually landing that dream job and a secure future.